ivandustin/smallbrowser/README.md

 A small HTTP browser library in Python based on the `requests` library.
 You can omit using this library and entirely use the `requests` library and achieve the same functionality.

 This library is designed for the poor.

-*Glory be to our LORD Jesus Christ.*
+That they may receive help in times of difficulty.

 ## Dependency